UF Divest Coalition Protests Weapons Companies at Steven O’ Connell Center Career Fair

 UFFJP members reported the reception was mostly positive and that there weren’t any noticeably hostile reactions.

-Protesters laid out a poster with a list of the names of 750 Gazan babies who’ve been killed by Israel in Gaza.
+Protesters laid out a poster with a list of the names of hundreds of Gazan babies who’ve been killed by Israel in Gaza.

-The names come from a recently published set of data from the Gaza Health Ministry, recording the names of Palestinians killed by Israel from October 7 - August 31.
+The names come from data collected by the Gaza Health Ministry, recording the names of thousands of Palestinians killed by Israel.

 The Lancet estimates that Israel has killed over 186,000 Palestinians by first- and second-hand actions.